Tackling the Data

 Under the Microscope

 Once the import wizard has put the data into a nice neat table, all that’s left is to query it at will.
-If you’d like more information on Access queries, you can check out the chapter on queries from my book, Microsoft Access for Beginners.
-For now, here’s the one that I used to find out where all the 404 errors were coming from.
+Here’s the one that I used to find out where all the 404 errors were coming from.

 After looking at the file, I was able to figure out that the cs-uri-stem field is the name of the file that’s being requested, whether it’s a page, a graphic or any other type of file.